-As the safety standards have been introduced in our country with more strict implementation, the WagonR came equipped with driver’s side airbag, ABS with EBD and rear parking sensors as standard.
+As the safety standards have been introduced in our country with more strict implementation, the WagonR came equipped with a driver’s side airbag, ABS with EBD and rear parking sensors as standard.

 The WagonR is also offered in a CNG option as the other offerings from the company, It is the CNG variant that is the most sought after when the taxi segment is concerned.